Please send a special gift to help heal heartbroken mothers like Mary from the life-long smell, sickness and shame of obstetric fistula…

 Mary was not fine.
 Far from it.
 Yet she tirelessly took on every responsibility of a healthy woman – mother, wife, secretary, Sunday School teacher – while struggling with endless extreme self-cleaning and wrapping, trying to stop the smell of leaking urine and bodily waste escaping from her.

-This Mother’s Day month, please help restore the dignity of mothers, like Mary, by sending a generous fistula gift.
+Please help restore the dignity of mothers, like Mary, by sending a generous fistula gift.

 From the smallest village to the largest city, obstetric fistula can remain untreated when poverty prevents skilled maternal healthcare.
 Mary herself lives in the vast city of Lagos.